kbcodec/sudol-visualization/README.md

 A logged in user with the administrator role can also download a csv file with the data currently presented in the chart and instructions as pdf file.

-## pages
-A link to visit the website will appear soon.
-Meanwhile, the website view is shown below.
 ### main page
 ![main_page](https://github.com/kbcodec/sudol-visualization/assets/103029426/be3cdf3e-d593-419b-a3d2-db4e009e37bb)